Messestadt Riem

 Messestadt Riem (literally: Convention City Riem; Central Bavarian: Messestod Ream) is an urban district in the east of Munich.
-It is part of the municipality 15 Trudering-Riem, and located entirely on the grounds of the 1992 abandoned Munich-Riem airport and includes today, along with a residential area, the Neue Messe München trade fair center and the Riem Arcaden shopping mall.
+It is part of the municipality 15 Trudering-Riem, and located entirely on the grounds of Munich-Riem airport, which closed in 1992 and now comprises a residential area, the Neue Messe München trade fair centre and the Riem Arcaden shopping mall.

 History

 Messestadt Riem is, after Freiham, the second youngest district of Munich.
-After the flight operation was moved in 1992 to the new Munich Airport, the old airport building in Riem could be emptied and the construction of the new exhibition center started from the mid-1990s, with the corresponding rapid transit connections in the following years.
-In 1998, the fair could finally move out of their exhibition halls on the Theresienhöhe to the spacious new building in the fair city.
-Many other companies also moved and established themselves on the former airport site.
+After flight operations were moved in 1992 to the new Munich Airport, the old airport building in Riem closed and the construction of the new exhibition center started from the mid-1990s.
+Radid transit connections were added later.
+In 1998, the fair moved out of its exhibition halls on the Theresienhöhe to the spacious new building in the Messestadt.
+Other companies also moved to the former airport grounds.

-Immediately west of the west entrance, the Messesee (Fair lake) was created, 390 m long (north-south) and 46 to 94 m wide (east-west), with a water area of 2.6 hectare.
+To the west of the west entrance, a Messesee ('fair lake') was created, 390 m long (north-south) and 46 to 94 m wide (east-west), with a water area of 2.6 hectares.

-In the southern part of the former airport a development area with rental apartments and condominiums was created.
-With the Riem Arcaden, shopping for daily items is easily accomplished, and because of the numerous pedestrian zones, many kindergartens and three primary schools the fair site is a suitable location for young families to live.
-The first projects for car-free living in Munich have been established here since 1998.
+The south of the site now includes rental apartments and condominiums was created.
+The Riem Arcaden, a shopping centre, many kindergartens and three primary schools are in the same area.
+Munich's first car-free living projects were established in the area in 1998.

-The first multi-family passive house and the first multifamily zero-energy house in Munich were created here.
+The first multi-family passive house and the first multifamily zero-energy house in Munich were also built in the area.